Bradley-D/product-features-woocommerce/readme.txt

 Product Features For WooCommerce allows you to easily create a key of features for your products.

 ** Requires WooCommerce to be installed. **
+= WooCommerce Compatibility Test: v3.4.2  =

 == Installation ==

-= WooCommerce Compatibility =

-Tested up to

-1. Upload Product Features For WooCommerce to the `/wp-content/plugins/` directory
+1. Upload Product Features For WooCommerce to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress 3.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-4.
-5.
-6.
+3. Go to "Product Features" and create your features to display on the products.
+4. Go to your products and select the features you want to display.

 == Frequently Asked Questions ==
 = How do I add create a feature? =